-- problems viewing/accessing images that lack text equivalents
+- images that lack a text equivalent (called “alt text”)

-- problems accessing documents and files created using non-standard formats
+- documents and files that use non-standard formats

 - problems with website colors, contrast and font sizes

-- problems interpreting rich media such as video and audio content
+- rich media with no subtitles, such as video and audio content

 Each of these barriers will prevent people from accessing and consuming your content.
 This means fewer people who are able to purchase your products, submit contact forms, or become familiar with your services.
 As you might expect, this is a big deal for any business trying to be successful online.

 Accessible websites also stand to improve their organic traffic and sales.
 This is typically a result of ranking better in search engines, improved conversion rates, and increased consumer loyalty/satisfaction rates.

 Google, among other top search engines, are getting better at highlighting businesses that have achieved ADA website compliance.
 Accessible websites rank higher than their inaccessible counterparts, which in theory should translate into more traffic.